supertree-toolkit/stk/doc/obtaining.rst

 Introduction
 ------------

-This first chapter a brief guide to setting-up the STK on Linux, Windows and MacOS X. STK comes as either pre-compiled binaries for some platform or as a source package.
+This first chapter is a brief guide to setting-up the STK on Linux, Windows and MacOS X. STK comes as either pre-compiled binaries for some platform or as a source package.
 Both downloading an archived source package or downloading via bzr are covered.
 We assume little knowledge of Linux or DOS commands, but some